 Since coming to GVSU I have been involved in conducting research with undergraduates.
 I have mentored 15 summer projects resulting in several publications and awards for my students.
 In 2010 I became the co-director of the Research Experiences for Undergraduates (REU) Site in mathematics at GVSU.
 This is the latest in a series of such grants for GVSU dating back to 2000.
-Below is a description of my project for summer 2017.
+Below is a description of one of my projects for summer 2018.
 This was also the subject of the summer research with undergraduates in several previous summers.

 Suppose you have seven cans of soda pop, what is the smallest box with a square cross section that can hold them standing upright in a single layer?
 By examining the cross section of the box, you can see that this is equivalent to determining the smallest square that contains seven equal and non-overlapping circles.
 The optimal solution is the arrangement below.
 You might think you can rearrange the circles in to a more dense arrangement so that there is no `free` circle (like the one in the upper left corner), but you cannot.
 This is a result due to J. Schaer and R. Graham from 1965.